connoryork/w101buddy/README.md

 # W101Buddy
 Wizard101 tray icon for quick in-game object information from the wiki

+Not sure where to find a reagent or what cheats a boss uses?
+Find out quickly using this!

 - Easy to use
 - Quick information on in-game objects
 - No gameplay disruption